-(r): Press to turn cruise control on or off.
+• Press to turn cruise control on or off.
 The white indicator comes on in the instrument cluster when cruise control is turned on.

-+RES: If there is a set speed in memory, press briefly to resume to a previously set speed, or press and hold to accelerate.
++RES : If there is a set speed in memory, press briefly to resume that speed or press and hold to accelerate.
 If cruise control is already active, use to increase vehicle speed.

-SET-: Press briefly to set the speed and activate cruise control, or press and hold to decelerate.
+SET-: Press briefly to set the speed and activate cruise control.
 If cruise control is already active, use to decrease vehicle speed.

-⊗: Press to disengage cruise control without erasing the set speed from memory.
+\bigotimes : Press to disengage cruise control without erasing the set speed from memory.